 Day 15 : Lukla – Kathmandu::

-After getting up in the morning, we have our early meal and get ready for the scenic flight from Lukla to the capital city Kathmandu.
-Upon arrival at Kathmandu, stroll down across the streets of culturally affluent Kathmandu valley for shopping souvenirs, and share the moment while having a complimentary farewell dinner at a cultural restaurant at end of the day.
+After getting up in the morning, we have our early meal and get ready for the scenic flight from Lukla to the capital city of Kathmandu.
+Upon arrival at Kathmandu, stroll down across the streets of culturally affluent Kathmandu Valley for shopping souvenirs, and share the moment while having a complimentary farewell dinner at a cultural restaurant at the end of the day.

 Day 16 : Departure Day::

-Today will be the final day of our Everest Base Camp Trek, and we all the delightful adventures around Everest Himalayas, recalling the memories, we will drop you at Tribhuwan International Airport for International departures.
+Today will be the final day of our Everest Base Camp Trek, and we have all the delightful adventures around Everest Himalayas, recalling the memories, we will drop you at Tribhuwan International Airport for International departures.
 Farewell, friend.

 You will also like …